putyourlightson/craft-blitz/README.md

 ![Settings](docs/images/settings-1.5.0.png)

-## Cache Breaking
+## Cache Invalidation

-When an element is saved or deleted, any cached template files that used that element are deleted.
+When an element is created, updated or deleted, any cached template files that used that element are deleted.
 A job is then automatically queued to refresh the cleared cache files.
 This applies to all element types, including global sets.

 The "Blitz Cache" utility allows users to clear and warm the cache.
 Warming the cache will first clear the cache and then add a job to the queue to pre-cache files.
 Cached files and folders can be cleared manually using the utility or by simply deleting them on the server.

 ![Utility](docs/images/utility-1.2.0.png)